mulle-nat/mulle-project/README.md

 ----------------------|-----------|------------------
 `bin/release.sh`      | Overwrite | The release script
-`bin/release-info.sh` | Preserve  | Configuration options for git as a shell script `bin/formula-info.sh` | Preserve  | Configuration options for homebrew as a shell script
+`bin/release-info.sh` | Preserve  | Configuration options for git as a shell script `bin/formula-info.sh` | Preserve  | Configuration options for project as a shell script

 The `...-info.sh` files are just shell scripts that are included by `bin/release.sh`.
 Within them you can define the following variables